ivan1993spb/snake-server/README.md

 #### Request `GET /api/capacity`

-Request returns server capacity metric.
-Capacity is a number of opened web-socket connections divided by the number of allowed connections for server instance.
+Request returns the server instance capacity metric.
+Capacity is the number of opened web-socket connections divided by the number of allowed connections for the server instance.

 ```
 curl -s -X GET http://localhost:8080/api/capacity | jq